Iran–Pakistan gas pipeline: Timeline

 On 12 June 2013, the newly elected prime minister of Pakistan, Nawaz Sharif, allayed any fears regarding the abandonment of the project and said that the Pakistani government is committed to the fulfillment of the project and targets the first flow of gas from the pipeline in December 2014.
 The premier also stated that his government is planning to commit to the Turkmenistan-Afghanistan-Pakistan-India gas pipeline project as well.

 On 28 November 2013, a 'friendly' country anonymously offers $1 billion to help fund the pipeline.

-On 10-November-2013, a meeting between Pakistan Federal Minister for Petroleum and Natural Resources Shahid Khaqan Abbasi and Iranian Minister of Petroleum Bijan Namdar Zangeneh held at the Ministry of Petroleum at Tehran.
-The Pakistani Officials assured their Iranian counterparts that project would continue despite "external pressure".
+On 10 November 2013, a meeting between Pakistan Federal Minister for Petroleum and Natural Resources Shahid Khaqan Abbasi and Iranian Minister of Petroleum Bijan Namdar Zangeneh was held at the Ministry of Petroleum in Tehran.
+The Pakistani Officials assured their Iranian counterparts that the project would continue despite "external pressure".

-On 25-Feb-2014, Minister for Petroleum and Natural Resources Pakistan, Shahid Khaqan Abbasi told the National Assembly that the project for the moment is off the table, he cited international sanctions as the issue, he said " In the absence of international sanctions the project can be completed within three years, but the government cannot take it any further at the moment because international sanctions against Iran are a serious issue".
-Pakistan will face the penalty if it failed to lay its side of pipeline till December 2014.
-Analysts however points at Saudi Arabia's pressure to not to carry out the project.
+On 25 Feb 2014, Minister for Petroleum and Natural Resources Pakistan, Shahid Khaqan Abbasi told the National Assembly that the project for the moment is off the table, he cited international sanctions as the issue, he said, " In the absence of international sanctions the project can be completed within three years, but the government cannot take it any further at the moment because international sanctions against Iran are a serious issue".
+Pakistan will face the penalty if it fails to lay its side of the pipeline by December 2014.
+Analysts however point to Saudi Arabia's pressure not to carry out the project.

-Iran plans to abandon this pipeline project, as per April 2014 news article.
+Iran plans to abandon this pipeline project, as per an April 2014 news article.

-During the state visit of Prime Minister Nawaz Sharif to Iran in May 2014, both the government stated to remain committed on the completion of the pipeline and also agreed to extend the completion date by one year.
-However, on 30 May 2014, ISNA news agency quoted Iranian Deputy Oil Minister for International and Trade Affairs Ali Majedi as claiming that the deadline has not been extended as no such agreement was signed during Nawaz Sharif's visit and the deadline to complete is still December, 2014.
+During the state visit of Prime Minister Nawaz Sharif to Iran in May 2014, both the government stated to remain committed to the completion of the pipeline and also agreed to extend the completion date by one year.
+However, on 30 May 2014, ISNA news agency quoted Iranian Deputy Oil Minister for International and Trade Affairs Ali Majedi as claiming that the deadline has not been extended as no such agreement was signed during Nawaz Sharif's visit and the deadline to complete is still December 2014.

-During the year 2017, India is planning to disassociate from this pipeline project and working on cheaper independent under sea pipe line directly from Iran.
+During the year 2017, India is planning to disassociate from this pipeline project and work on a cheaper independent undersea pipeline directly from Iran.